obiefy/api-response/README.md

 1. Install package `composer require obiedy/api-response`.
 2. It is auto discovered by Laravel.

+## Usage

+1. Install package `composer require obiedy/api-response`.
+2. It is auto discovered by Laravel.

 ## Contributing
 I will be happy if see PR from you.